 We point out that on this website Google Analytics has been extended by the code "anonymizeIp" to ensure an anonymous collection of IP addresses (so-called IP-Masking).

 10. Google AdWords

 We use the Google AdWords online advertising tool and conversion tracking as part of Google AdWords.
-Google Conversion Tracking is an analytics service provided by Google Inc., 1600 Amphitheater Parkway, Mountain View, CA 94043, USA.
+Google Conversion Tracking is an analytics service provided by Google LLC, 1600 Amphitheater Parkway, Mountain View, CA 94043, USA.

 If you've reached our website through an ad served by Google, Google AdWords will place a cookie on your computer.
 The conversion tracking cookie is set when a user clicks on a Google-served ad.
 These cookies lose their validity after 30 days, contain no personal data and are thus not used for personal identification.

 If the user visits certain pages on our website and the cookie has not expired, we and Google may recognize that the user clicked on the ad and was redirected to this page.
 Each Google AdWords customer receives a different cookie.
 Cookies can not be tracked through AdWords advertisers' websites.
 Information obtained through the use of conversion cookies is used to generate conversion statistics for AdWords advertisers who have opted for conversion tracking.
 Customers are told the total number of users who clicked on their ad and were redirected to a conversion tracking tag page.
 However, they do not receive information that personally identifies users.

 11. Google Maps